How our skin specialists can help treat Acne:

 What is Acne?

 Although acne is most common in teenage years, it can affect people of all ages and skin types.
 The problem starts with a blockage in the hair follicle (pore) which then, with its associated oil (sebaceous) gland becomes infected and inflamed.
 Whiteheads, blackheads, pustules and cysts are all forms of acne and they are most commonly seen on the face and trunk where the oil gland is most active.
-Fortunately, it is usually very treatable and even curable in most cases.

 What causes Acne?